Bavaria floods: 'This will happen again' | DW | 21.07.2021

 "Now it's a completely new landscape.
 You would never recognize it."

-The field, which is situated just above a collection of farm buildings in the picturesque village of Bischofswiesen in southern Bavaria is littered with rocks, uprooted trees and debris from the mountains that towers above.
+The field, which is situated just above a collection of farm buildings in the picturesque village of Bischofswiesen in southern Bavaria, is littered with rocks, uprooted trees and debris from the mountains that tower above.
 Below, barns and farm tracks that were waist-deep in mud and water have only recently been cleared, three days after the floods arrived.

 Heavy flooding over the weekend hit Bischofswiesen and other parts of the Berchtesgaden area, close to the Austrian border

-Barbara remembers dreading seeing the damage in the daylight on Sunday morning.
-A non-stop parade of helpers — family members, neighbors and dozens of Bundeswehr soldiers — have been in and out of her farm to clear up the mess, giving her so much to think about that she has hardly been able to take in the reality of the situation.
+Angerer recalls dreading seeing the damage in the daylight on Sunday morning.
+A nonstop procession of helpers — family members, neighbors and dozens of Bundeswehr soldiers — have been in and out of her farm to clear up the mess, giving her so much to do that she has hardly been able to take in the reality of the situation.

-Only now, a few days later, has she been able to reflect on the causes of the events that have changed her life forever — and the consequences.
+Only now, a few days later, has she been able to reflect on the causes of the events that have changed her life forever — and their consequences.

-"The buildings have a basic insurance," Barbara explains.
-"But the whole 20 hectares of land, you can't insure that.
+"The buildings have basic insurance," Angerer explains.
+"But the whole 20 hectares of land, you can't insure it.
 No one could afford that."

-On higher ground, like Barbara's farm, many people do not have insurance specifically for flooding.
-This means Barbara may have to rely on financial aid promised by the Bavarian and federal governments.
+On higher ground, such as on Angerer's farm, many people do not have insurance specifically for flooding.
+This means Angerer may have to rely on financial aid promised by the Bavarian and federal governments.
 Bavarian Premier Markus Söder has pledged an initial aid payment of €5,000 ($5,800) per household, regardless of insurance status.

 But financial handouts do little to assuage worries about the future.

-"(The flooding) certainly has to do with climate change.
-We're not out of danger," Barbara says.
+"[The flooding] certainly has to do with climate change.
+We're not out of danger," Angerer says.
 "That waterfall is still there.
 This will happen again.
 Not any time soon, but it will happen."

-In the neighboring town of Schönau, 21-year-old Florian Sllemniko is hard at work digging mud out of the cellar of his parents' house.
-He said the main problem in the clean-up is that the dirt and water has made everything so heavy.
-Bicycles and garden tools around strewn around him, all caked in mud that is quickly hardening under the morning sun.
+In the neighboring town of Schönau, 21-year-old Florian Sllamniku is hard at work digging mud out of the cellar of his parents' house.
+He said the main problem in the cleanup is that the dirt and water has made everything so heavy.
+Bicycles and garden tools are strewn around him, all caked in mud that is quickly hardening in the morning sun.

 Older neighbors and residents here tell stories about equally devastating floods that wreaked havoc 70 years ago.
-But what happened over the weekend was a shock.
+Despite that, what happened over the weekend was a shock.

 "It has never rained that much here," he says.
 He and his parents, along with most of the neighbors in this part of town, evacuated.
 Only on Sunday morning did he realize the extent of the damage — the entire ground floor was full to the ceiling with mud.

 The operation is in full swing around the four houses that were particularly badly affected in the village.
-Soldiers and volunteers from the technical federal relief agency (THW) have been there since Sunday, many working around the clock.
-A couple in one of the houses brings out cups of tea and beers for those who are digging out their garden.
+Soldiers and volunteers from Germany's technical federal relief agency (THW) have been there since Sunday, many working around the clock.
+A couple in one of the houses brings out cups of tea and bottles of beer for those who are digging out their garden.

 Josef Wanker, also from Schönau, is one of the volunteers who has been helping at the scene for the last few days.
 He sees the devastating floods as clearly caused by climate change.